Your Pet, Your Pill: A Book Review

 Dr. Margit Gabriele Muller Med Vet MRCVS MBA is the author of Your Pet, Your Pill: 101 Inspirational Stories about how pets lead you to a happy, healthy, and successful life.
 A seasoned veterinarian with over 25 years of experience in the field, life coach, and speaker, Dr. Muller has served as Executive Director and Chief veterinarian at Abu Dhabi Falcon Hospital in the United Arab Emirates since 2001.

-When diving into the book Dr. Muller shares her personal story and background about how having pets helped shape her life.
-Living with her mother who suffered from mental illness, having pets in her life helped her cope with a tough childhood and bring her joy.
+Dr. Muller shares her personal story and background about how having pets helped shape her life when diving into the book.
+She lived with her mother, who suffered from mental illness.
+Having pets in her life helped her cope with a tough childhood and brought her joy.

+Her heart dogs, Shams and Shamsa, profoundly changed her life by teaching her invaluable lessons in strength, confidence, joy, and what it means to have unconditional love and support.
 By the time she began to build her career, her pets not only brought her happiness and comfort but also helped her build confidence and stamina.
-This helped her to push through obstacles, break barriers and create new realities for herself.
-Her heart dogs Shams and Shamsa profoundly changed her life by teaching her invaluable lessons in strength, confidence, joy, and what it means to have unconditional love and support.
+This enabled her to push through obstacles, break barriers and create new realities for herself.

 As an animal lover and advocate for pet wellness, Dr. Muller’s purpose in writing this book is to share with the world just how impactful animals’ lives are in the lives of humanity for the better.
-It is her hope that humans truly see and value how much pets do for us in our lives – emotionally, physically, and spiritually.
+She hopes that humans genuinely see and value how much pets do for us in our lives – emotionally, physically, and spiritually.

 Affiliate Disclaimer: This blog post contains affiliate links, and at no additional cost to you, I will earn a commission if you decide to join or make a purchase after clicking through the links.
-It’s my intention to only provide suggestions to you that I personally have experienced or find useful.
+I intend to only provide suggestions that I personally have experienced or find useful.

 Topics Covered

-Just as I have such positive experiences with my own pets in the past, Dr. Muller shares multiple ways in which pets impact our lives in her book Your Pet, Your Pill.
+Just as I have had such positive experiences with my pets in the past, Dr. Muller shares multiple ways in which pets impact our lives in her book Your Pet, Your Pill.

 Part 1: Pets and Happiness